NeedsCoffee/Tailscale-Updater-Windows/README.md

 This is a little project to develop an updater & release collector for Tailscale on Windows.

+The script requires PowerShell 5 or 7 and has been tested in both.
 To use as an updater the script should be launched as an administrator from a scheduled task.

 The script can be provided a number of switches which alter its behaviour.